Ast3risk-ops/website/content/Blog/moving-to-blowfish/index.md

 Compared to my old blog theme, this is missing certain shortcodes or features but it has everything I need and looks a million times better.
 It's also a framework to build basic pages for an actual site, not just for a blog.

+I've been able to use this to make a decent site that's more than a blog or a <abbr title="Link In Bio, think Linktree, solo.to or bio.link">LIB</abbr> site, while being simple to edit and maintain and looking good.
+I can edit content in local markdown editors (Markdown CMSes like Decap I find weird and unnecessary), license it myself and have full control over my content, all while keeping a modern appearance.

 [^1]: Congo Scheme Colours: {{< swatches "#71717a" "#8b5cf6" "#d946ef" >}}